Save Money and Time: A Simple Guide to Washing Your Car

 Pay attention to your tires

-Washing the tires is the last step toward completing the ideal car wash.
+The last step in completing the ideal car wash is washing the tires.
 Begin by squirting grease remover on the rims and wheels.
-Let sit according to the manufacturer’s instructions and then rinse off.
+Let it sit according to the manufacturer’s instructions, and then rinse it off.

-I prefer washing the windows as my very last step.
-Spraying window cleaner on your car’s windows is the first step to leaving them sparkling with no smudges or streaks.
+I prefer washing the windows as my last step.
+Spraying window cleaner on your car’s windows is the first step to leaving them sparkling and free of smudges and streaks.

 Then use old newspaper and rub it in a circular motion to loosen the dirt.
 After that, you have to wipe horizontally and then vertically to make sure there are no streaks and the entire liquid cleaner is absorbed.